-The preschool staff helps the family to identify and contact the necessary resources in the community.
+When the school and/or the family of a child suspects that a has a developmental delayor other special need, a series of steps are followed which is handled in a sensitive, supportive, and confidential manner.
+The preschool staff works together with the family to provide documentation and explanation for the concern, suggested next steps, and information about resources for diagnostic evaluation.
 This could include further screening and assessment and contact with public and private special education programs.
-This is handled in a sensitive, supportive, confidential manner.
-Documentation will be provided with an explanation for the concern, and suggested next steps with information for resources will be included.
-Teachers meet with and work with whomever the parent selects to guide them in working with their child.
+Teachers meet and work with whomever the parent selects to guide them in working with their child.
 This could include the public school system or private agencies.